Mickey Edwards: Congressional campaigns

+Tenure in Congress

 During Edwards's 16 years in Congress, he served variously on the House Budget and Appropriations committees and was the ranking member of the Appropriations Subcommittee on Foreign Operations.
 He was also a member of the House Republican leadership, serving as the chairman of the House Republican Policy Committee, the party's fourth-ranking leadership position.
 However, in 1992, he was defeated in the Republican primary, by this time the real contest in the district.
 He failed even to make the runoff, finishing third behind State Representative Ernest Istook and former federal prosecutor Bill Price.
 Istook went on to win in November.
 The loss was mostly because of his involvement in the House banking scandal since he had written some 386 overdrafts totaling $54,000.

+Party leadership and activism

 Edwards was one of three founding trustees of The Heritage Foundation and the national chairman of the American Conservative Union.
 Along with former White House Counsel Lloyd Cutler, he has served as co-chairman of Citizens for Independent Courts, a national organization devoted to preserving judicial independence, and as co-chairman with another former White House Counsel, Abner Mikva, of Citizens for the Constitution, a national organization concerned with limiting the use of constitutional amendments as a substitute for the normal legislative process.
 Edwards has also served as co-chairman of a Brookings Institution/Council on Foreign Relations Task Force on Resources for International Affairs as well as the Brookings Working Group on Campaign Finance Reform and for five years as chairman of the annual Conservative Political Action Conference.
 He has served on the board of directors of the Constitution Project and was the director of the congressional policy task forces advising Ronald Reagan's 1980 presidential campaign.

+Later political involvement and endorsements

 In 2002, Edwards gave a $250 contribution to Tom Cole, a Republican candidate for Congress from Oklahoma.
 According to the Federal Elections Committee this was his only political contribution to any Republican candidate.
-Thus, in the 30 years since his defeat in the GOP primary, his average political contribution to Republicans has been about $8 a year.
 In a radio interview on Fresh Air with Terry Gross on November 5, 2008, Edwards said that he had voted for Barack Obama in the 2008 general election.
 He endorsed Joe Biden in 2020 and left the Republican Party after the storming of the United States Capitol, saying the GOP had become "a cult" devoted to Donald Trump.
 He endorsed Kamala Harris ahead of the 2024 election.